Imperal Docs

 If you create an app on explorer (70%) and later upgrade to indie (80%), your existing app's revenue_split_dev stays at 70 until you explicitly edit it — Imperal doesn't auto-bump because the original price was negotiated with users at the lower split.

-To re-negotiate: Pause + Edit pricing in Dev Portal (admin reviews + approves, prices re-sync to Redis).
+To re-negotiate: Pause + Edit pricing in Dev Portal (admin reviews + approves, then prices re-sync and go live within seconds).

 What stays the same across tiers